1075515/logistic_growth/README.md

 This analysis uses the logistic growth model to examine the growth of an isolate of the bacterium Escherichia coli grown in a test tube.
 During the analysis, the dataset used was the experiment.csv file, which contains values for time (t) and population size (N).
 The growth reflected a logistic growth pattern, whereby there was rapid initial growth, then decreasing growth as resources were depleted with a final plateau phase as the bacterial population reached its carrying capacity (K).

 Linear approximation methods were used to estimate the parameters of the logistic growth model (N0, r, and K).
-Two models were used:
+Two models were used: model 1 and model 2.
-•	Model 1: the data was subsetted in the early growth phase where t<1000.
+For model 1, the data was subsetted in the early growth phase where t<1000.
 When K is much larger than N0 and t is small, the population growth is approximately exponential.
 A regression equation was established with a logarithmic transformation of N to linearise this exponential rowth.
 This was used to find the growth rate (r).
-•	Model 2: the data was subsetted in the later phase after the carrying capacity had been reached where t>3000.
+For model 2, the data was subsetted in the later phase after the carrying capacity had been reached where t>3000.

 Results:
 •	Initial population size (N0): 879